 - A Automatic timing-When recorded by properly operating automatic timing equipment, the pad time shall be the official time. - B Semiautomatic or manual timing-Whenever semiautomatic or manual timing is used, only valid times shall be used in calculating the official time.
-The times shall be determined as follows: - (1) If two of the three valid button times or two of the three valid watch times agree, the time of the two buttons or two watches in agreement shall be the time for that timing system. - (2) If three valid button times or three valid watch times disagree, the time of the intermediate button or intermediate watch shall be the time for that timing system. - (3) If only two valid button times or two valid watch times are available, the average of the two button times or the average of the two watch times shall be the time for that timing system.
-The digits representing thousandths of a second shall be dropped with no rounding. - (4) If only one valid button or one valid watch time is available, the time of that button or watch shall be the time for that timing system provided it is supported by other information. - C Primary timing system malfunction-A primary timing system malfunction may have occurred if: - (1) The difference between the time obtained by the primary system and the backup system(s) is approximately .30 second or greater; or - (2) It is reported the swimmer missed the touchpad or had a soft touch. - D Fully integrated, overhead video system backup-If the backup system is a fully integrated, stationary overhead video system, the video camera time shall be the official time without adjustment in the event of a primary timing system malfunction. - E Official time for a malfunction on a lane-When a malfunction is confirmed on a lane, the official time for that lane shall be calculated using valid times reported by the secondary timing system (or the tertiary system in the event of a failure of the primary and secondary backup systems) in accordance with 103.17.3B and integrated with the accurate primary times in determining the results.
+The times shall be determined as follows: - (1) If two of the three valid button times or two of the three valid watch times agree, the time of the two buttons or two watches in agreement shall be the time for that timing system. - (2) If three valid button times or three valid watch times disagree, the time of the intermediate button or intermediate watch shall be the time for that timing system.

+- (3) If only two valid button times or two valid watch times are available, the average of the two button times or the average of the two watch times shall be the time for that timing system.
+The digits representing thousandths of a second shall be dropped with no rounding. - (4) If only one button or one watch time is available, the time of that button or watch shall be the time for that timing system unless that time conflicts with other information.
+If such a conflict exists, the administrative official shall gather as much data as possible and determine the time. - C Primary timing system malfunction-A primary timing system malfunction may have occurred if: - (1) The difference between the time obtained by the primary system and the backup system(s) is approximately .30 second or greater; or - (2) It is reported the swimmer missed the touchpad or had a soft touch. - D Fully integrated, overhead video system backup-If the backup system is a fully integrated, stationary overhead video system, the video camera time shall be the official time without adjustment in the event of a primary timing system malfunction. - E Official time for a malfunction on a lane-When a malfunction is confirmed on a lane, the official time for that lane shall be calculated using valid times reported by the secondary timing system (or the tertiary system in the event of a failure of the primary and secondary backup systems) in accordance with 103.17.3B and integrated with the accurate primary times in determining the results.
 (See 103.10.6 for the use of place judge rankings in the determination of official time.) - F Adjustment for malfunction equally affecting an entire heat-When, because of an early or late start, or other equipment or operator malfunction, the time of the automatic or semiautomatic primary timing system is equally incorrect for all lanes in a heat, but the order of finish and thus the absolute difference of time between the swimmers is accurate, the times of the primary system shall be adjusted by calculating the average difference between the primary times and the valid backup times and adding or subtracting when appropriate, that difference to the primary times of every lane in that heat.